corepunk-community/faq/README.md

 ### Where can I buy level 10 weapons and recipes?

 Near [Razz Thundermaw](https://corepunkers.com/npcs/razz-thundermaw), there are vendors for each class.

+The Main Story Quest offers a Level 10 Rare weapon, but the alternative choices are rare artifacts

+### How do I earn gold?

+* Harvest
+* Craft at 100%
+* Kill skeletons
+* Chests

 ## Harvesting